Magical Power Mako

 Tower of Babel

 Mahoujin are one of the earliest Japanese progressive bands proper; for some reason, it took Japan nearly a decade to catch onto the style, rather than the late-'60s type psych that was still regularly being heard in the mid-'70s.
-They take their cue mainly from ELP, with Shiga Atsushi using many of Emerson's organ stylings and chord structures.
-There's actually a lot of polysynth to be heard on the album; I'd guess it's mostly Yamaha CS80, but it's rather hard to tell.
-The album is completely instrumental, which is probably a blessing; Japanese-language vocals don't always work that well in a progressive context, and this way the music is left to do the talking.
+They took their cue mainly from ELP, Shiga Atsushi using many of Emerson's organ stylings and chord structures.
+There's actually a lot of polysynth to be heard on the album; I'd guess it's mostly Yamaha CS80, but it's hard to tell.
+The album is completely instrumental, which is probably a blessing; Japanese-language vocals don't always work that well in a progressive context and this way the music is left to do the talking.